buddyo1md/kickstarter-analysis/Written_Report_Template.md

 The data set that was provided by the client for analysis is a spreadsheet of historic results Kickstarter funding efforts from 21 countries covering a time period from 8/2009 through 5/2017.
 The dataset consists of 4,114 records.
 Each record/campaign includes specification of a Category and Sub-category type.
 Thare are 9 discrete Categories (film & video, music, publishing, technology, games, photography, theater, food, and journalism) further broken down into a total of 41 subcategories.
 Subcategory total campaign numbers range from 20 (10 unique sub-categories) to 1,066 (plays, the subcategory of interest to Louise).
 Other record attributes include total pledges, number of pledges, the dates of opening/closing of the campaigns, and others See the full list of fields in the Addendum.

 ## Analysis and Challenges
-~~Explain how you performed your analysis using images and links to code, as well as any challenges you encountered and how you overcame them.
-If you had no challenges, describe any possible challenges or difficulties that could be encountered.The overview of the analysis is well described with screenshots (2 pt).
-Challenges or difficulties that were encountered, and how they were overcome, are well explained.
-If there were no difficulties, describe any possible challenges or difficulties that could be encountered (2 pt).~~

 The analysis was performed in the following phases:
 * The data was provided as an excel spreadsheet.
 Using simple filters on each field the structure, content, consistency, and completeness of the data was assessed.